What are the different types of users?

 Learners can be granted access to protected sites on your account.
 They do not have access to the admin area and cannot alter content on your ScreenSteps account.

-- They are only available on the Employee Training Plan
+- They are available starting with the Small Business plan.

 - Learners can be assigned to Courses and can use the ScreenSteps Browser Extension for viewing contextual help.